[J25] A 'consistent' quasidiffusion method for solving particle transport problems

 Chicago/Turabian Click to copy

 Larsen, Edward W., Tomas M. Paganin, and Richard Vasques. “[J25] A 'Consistent' Quasidiffusion Method for Solving Particle Transport Problems.”
-Nuclear Science & Engineering (2024).
+Nuclear Science and Engineering (2024).

 MLA Click to copy